SerezD/vqvae-vqgan-pytorch-lightning/readme.md

 ### Datasets and DataLoaders

-This repository allow for both fast (`FFCV`) and standard pytorch-lightning data loading.
+This repository allows for both fast (`FFCV`) and standard pytorch-lightning data loading.

 In each case, your dataset can be composed of images in `.png .jpg .bmp .JPEG` formats.
 The dataset structure must be like the following: